HandanYenial/Events/README.md

 ## Tech Stack
 - ***Heroku***:A container-based cloud Platform as a Service (PaaS) is used to deploy and manage the website.

 - ***Gunicorn:*** Python application for running multiple Python processes on Heroku.
-(The app is prepared on Flask, with gunicorn we run it on Heroku)
+(The app is prepared on Flask, with Gunicorn we run it on Heroku)

 - ***Flask:***  A Python web framework with useful tools and features.

-- ***Jinja:*** A web template engine for the Python programming language, used for creating dynamic html files.
+- ***Jinja:*** A web template engine for the Python programming language, used for creating dynamic HTML files.

 - ***SQLAlchemy:*** A library to obtain communication between Python programs and databases.
-It is used as an ORM(Objact Relational Mapper).
+It is used as an ORM(Object Relational Mapper).

-- ***WTForms:*** A python library that privides web form rendering and data validation.
+- ***WTForms:*** A python library that provides web form rendering and data validation.

 - ***PostgreSQL:*** Database, primary data storage.

 - ***Bcrypt:*** To hash the user passwords.

-- ***HTML5:*** A markup language to structure and present content on website.
+- ***HTML5:*** A markup language to structure and present content on the website.

 - ***CSS:*** To style the webpage